juanduranc/broompy/README.md

 features that require cleaning or inspection.
-This library also displays charts to view the normal approximation of variable distributions and generates scatter plot to visualize correlation.
+This library also displays charts to view the normal approximation of variable distributions and generates scatter plot to visualize patterns.

 Main Features
 -------------